 The Framers’ Constitution: Toward a Theory of Principled Constitutionalism

-Kenan Professor of Law at the University of North Carolina
+Kenan Professor of Law, University of North Carolina

 ACS is pleased to distribute "The Framers’ Constitution: Toward a Theory of Principled Constitutionalism," an Issue Brief by Geoffrey R. Stone, Edward H. Levi Distinguished Service Professor of Law at The University of Chicago and former Chair of the Board of the American Constitution Society, and William P. Marshall, William Rand Kenan, Jr. Distinguished Professor of Law at the University of North Carolina and Co-Chair of the Programs Committee of the Board of the American Constitution Society.